kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

     MindmapsGraph graph = MindmapsClient.getGraph("MyGraph");
 ```

-Now that we have a graph we can create thread bound transactions from the graph
+Now that we have a graph we can create thread bound transactions from the graph:

 ```java
     MindmapsTransaction transaction = graph.newTransaction();
 ```

-## Modelling A The Philosophers
+## Modelling The Philosophers

-With a transaction in place lets go through and repeat the [Quickstart Tutorial](documentation/basic-tutorial.md) using the core Java API.
+With a transaction in place lets go through and repeat the [Quickstart
+Tutorial](../the-basics/quickstart-tutorial) using the core Java API.

 ### Entity Types

-First we create some philosophers, do to so we define the category of `people`
+First we create some philosophers, so we define the category of `people`:

 ```java
     EntityType person = transaction.putEntityType("person");